What is PCOS? Causes and Treatment of Polycystic Ovary Syndrome

 Can women without a family history of PCOS still develop the condition?

-Yes, heredity and genetics in PCOS play a role, but they are not the only reasons.
-Women without a genetic background can still develop PCOS due to low-grade inflammation, poor dietary habits, or hormonal triggers.
+Yes, genetics do play a role PCOS, but they are not the key contributor.
+Women without a genetic predisposition can still develop PCOS due to low-grade inflammation, poor dietary habits, or hormonal triggers.
 This explains why some women face fertility problems in women even when their family has no history of the disorder.

 When Does PCOS Usually Start?